foodcoopshop/foodcoopshop.github.io/en/migration-guide.md

 ### FCS unreleased version
 * The old member fee system was removed.
 If you used it, remove `app.memberFeeEnabled` from custom_config.php.
-[Docs to new member fee system](https://foodcoopshop.github.io/de/mitgliedsbeitraege.html).
+[How to use the new member fee system](https://foodcoopshop.github.io/de/mitgliedsbeitraege.html).
 * replace source code => see bottom of page
 * execute migrations => see bottom of page